 - Both credit card networks offer added perks related to travel, purchase protection and fraud protection.
 Individual perks and protections vary (detailed below).

-The main differences between Visa and Mastercard credit cards are relatively small and have to do with which specific banks and lenders they partner with, as well as the specific perks and benefits they offer.
+The main differences between Visa and Mastercard credit cards are relatively small and have to do with which specific banks and lenders they partner with.
 The two networks also have different credit card tiers that come with different benefits.
 Visa has three main tiers—Visa Traditional, Visa Signature and Visa Infinite—and Mastercard has four—Standard & Gold Mastercard, Titanium & Platinum Mastercard, World Mastercard and World Elite Mastercard.